All Resources

 5. The agency should agree to give the author a semi-annual or annual accounting of monies it received on the author’s behalf.

-7. The agency should not be entitled to receive commissions on sales of rights in the work made after termination of the agency agreement by the author — unless the agency has been responsible for procuring such sale or such sale had been substantially negotiated by the agency prior to termination of the agency agreement.
+7. The agency should not be entitled to receive commissions on sales of rights in the work made after termination of the agency agreement by the author — unless the agency was responsible for procuring the offer or the sale had been substantially negotiated by the agency prior to termination of the agency agreement.
+Some contracts presume that any deal made within a certain number of months after termination were attributable to the agent and that the agency is thus entitled to a commission, but try to negotiate for a clause that only allows the agent to receive commissions on post-termination deals that are attributable to them.

 Expenses